-Packing up your house ready for a move can be one of the most stressful experiences you'll ever have.
-So MoreStore Self Storage have put together a comprehensive guide to each room in your house to take the guesswork out of packing.
-This week - the bedroom.
+Packing up your house ready for a move can be one of the most stressful experiences you’ll ever have.
+So, MoreStore Self Storage have put together a comprehensive guide to each room in your house to take the guesswork out of packing.
+In this blog post, we tackle the bedroom!

-- Quilts, pillows, light/bulky items are best of bound or strapped together using handywrap/cling film or string and then packed into extra large boxes.
-If you have any personal trinkets and fragile items, you can pack some in between the pillows for added protection but whatever you do make sure you don't forget they're there once you come to unpack.
+Quilts, pillows, light/bulky items are best bound or strapped together using handy wrap/cling film or string and then packed into extra-large boxes.
+If you have any personal trinkets and fragile items, you can pack some in between the pillows for added protection, but whatever you do, make sure you don’t forget they’re there once you come to unpack.

-Please note that while we offer general packing advice on these pages, MoreStore is not liable for any loss or damage to goods stored and you should ensure you obtain your own contents insurance.
+Please note: the packing tips on this page is simply general advice, and MoreStore is not liable for any loss or damage to goods stored.
+You should ensure you obtain your own contents insurance.
 Terms and conditions are available on request or please check our FAQs.

-To help ensure a smooth, stress free move, MoreStore Self Storage offer great value personal storage rooms with flexible contracts on a range of different sized self storage units in the Peterborough, Stamford, Bourne and Deepings areas.
+Whether you’re moving home or just having a tidy up, MoreStore Self Storage offer fantastic value personal storage rooms.
+These come with flexible contracts on a range of different sized self storage units located close to Deeping, Peterborough, Stamford, and Bourne.